MuktaJainn/projects/README.md

 # projects-js
-This repository has a project that contains my 4 JavaScript projects.
+This repository has a project that contains 4 of my JavaScript projects.